Uncovering Early Caddo History

 - Tracing Early Caddo History: brief introduction to the major challenges facing anyone who seeks to understand the early history of Caddo ancestors.

-- Those Who Came First: overview of the early peoples who lived in and near the Caddo Homeland during the Archaic period, prior to about 500 B.C.
+- Those Who Came First: overview of the early peoples who lived in and near the Caddo Homeland during the Archaic era, prior to about 500 B.C.
 The distant ancestors of today's Caddo were probably already living in the area, but they are hard to identify.

-- Woodland Cultures: lengthy section with several subsections covering the period between about 500 B.C and A.D.
-800 during which the ancestors of the Caddo and their neighbors developed or adopted many of the characteristics of later Caddo life: sedentary villages, gardening, pottery making, long-distance exchange of ritual items, mound building, and complex community-oriented ceremonialism.
+- Woodland Cultures: a lengthy section with several subsections covering the period between about 500 B.C and A.D.
+800 during which the ancestors of the Caddo and their neighbors developed or adopted many of the characteristics of later Caddo life: sedentary settlements, gardening, pottery making, long-distance exchange of ritual items, mound building, and complex community-oriented ceremonialism.

 - Middle Caddo: the Oak Hill Village site in Rusk County, Texas, provides an unusually complete look at a small Caddo settlement.

 - Late Caddo: review of the latest prehistoric period (A.D.
 1400-1680) during which Caddo culture reached its apogee and Caddo peoples lived in villages, hamlets, and farmsteads throughout the entire Caddo Homeland at all-time high population levels.